Chicago Pelvic

 Causes of Overactive Pelvic Floor Muscles

-• Overtraining or inefficient exercise form
+• Overtraining or improper exercise form

-• Nerve damage or sensitivity
+• Nerve damage or irritation (e.g., pudendal neuralgia).

 • Gastrointestinal issues (e.g., IBS, constipation)

-• Gynecological disorders (e.g., endometriosis)
+• Gynecological disorders (e.g., endometriosis, PCOS)

-• Urinary issues (e.g., overactive bladder syndrome)
+• Urinary issues (e.g., overactive bladder syndrome, interstitial cystitis)

 • Hormonal changes

-• Emotional or mental stress
+• Emotional or mental stress, or past trauma

 Signs of Overactive Pelvic Floor Muscles